 Figure 6.
 Scanning electron microscopy (SEM) images and Energy Dispersive Spectroscopy (EDS) spectra of Cur_WPI25_HAp (a) and Cur_WPI35_HAp (b) biomaterials after incubation in simulated body fluid (SBF).
-The experiment was performed for 7, 14, and 28-days according to ISO 23317: 2007 standard: Implants for surgery – In vitro evaluation for apatite-forming ability of implant materials [35].
+The experiment was performed for 7, 14, and 28 days according to ISO 23317: 2007 standard: Implants for surgery – In vitro evaluation for apatite-forming ability of implant materials [35].
 Magnification of SEM images = 10 000 x; scale bar = 20 μm.

 3.7.
 Viability of osteoblasts

 The MTT assay was performed after treatment of cells with liquid extracts from biomaterials in order to determine whether the investigated scaffolds may have an indirect influence on osteoblast viability (Fig. 7 a, b).
-In the case of human osteoblasts (hFOB 1.19 cells), it was shown that extracts obtained from the investigated biomaterials promoted their viability (Fig. 7 a), but the differences were not statistically significant (P > 0.05) compared to effect obtained for control extract (culture medium incubated in polystyrene culture plate).
-In turn, these extracts exerted a significant influence (P < 0.05) on viability of mouse preosteoblasts (MC3T3-E1 cells) in comparison with control extracts (Fig. 7 b).
-Hence, the viability of mouse osteoblasts after 24 and 48 hours of incubation with extracts was as follows: 100.50 ± 3.91% and 100.40 ± 2.02% (exposure to control extract); 127.70 ± 11.95% and 120.50 ± 6.42% (exposure to extracts from Cur_WPI25_HAp biomaterial); 127.10 ± 6.87% and 128.40 ± 10.09% (exposure to Cur_WPI35_HAp biomaterial).
+In the case of human osteoblasts (hFOB 1.19 cells), it was shown that extracts obtained from the investigated biomaterials promoted their viability (Fig. 7 a), but the differences were not statistically significant (P > 0.05) compared to the effect obtained for the control extract (culture medium incubated in polystyrene culture plate).
+In turn, these extracts exerted a significant influence (P < 0.05) on the viability of mouse preosteoblasts (MC3T3-E1 cells) in comparison with control extracts (Fig. 7 b).
+Hence, the viability of mouse osteoblasts after 24 and 48 hours of incubation with extracts was as follows: 100.50 ± 3.91% and 100.40 ± 2.02% (exposure to control extract); 127.70 ± 11.95% and 120.50 ± 6.42% (exposure to extracts from the Cur_WPI25_HAp biomaterial); 127.10 ± 6.87% and 128.40 ± 10.09% (exposure to the Cur_WPI35_HAp biomaterial).
 Hence, the obtained results confirmed our hypothesis posed in the previous experiment (Section 3.4.
-Capacity to release protein), namely we proved that released WPI from biomaterials to culture medium stimulates osteoblast viability.
+Capacity to release protein), namely, we proved that WPI released from biomaterials to culture medium stimulates osteoblast viability.